-You know, there are the basic things like cover your mouth and nose when coughing/sneezing, wash your hands regularly with hot water and soap, and practice social distancing by avoiding close contact (at least 6 feet distance).
+You know, there are the basic things like wearing a mask in public places, washing your hands regularly with hot water and soap, and practicing social distancing by avoiding close contact (at least 6 feet distance).

 But we have a few more temporary practices that we encourage you to adopt.

 ATMI producer health & safety